 What types of bottles are there?

 So, there you have it mamas!
-Now that you've completed your Bottles 101, let's dig in, shall we?
-Below we give you our favorite bottles to buy.
+Now that you've completed your Bottles 101, let's dig into some recommendations, shall we?

 Motherly is your daily #momlife manual; we are here to help you easily find the best, most beautiful products for your life that actually work.
 We share what we love—and we may receive a commission if you choose to buy.
 You've got this.